SysKitTeam/docs-spconsultant/get-to-know-spdockit/snapshots-screen.md

 ---
-title: Snapshots Screen
-description: >-
-  This article states how to use Snapshots Screen and track changes made to your SharePoint farm during its lifetime.
+description: This article states how to use Snapshots Screen and track changes made to your SharePoint farm during its lifetime.
-author: Tomislav Sirovec
-date: 23/6/2018
 ---

 # Snapshots Screen